Why Bottling Up Emotions Is Central to Masculinity

 To begin with, consider that some of our most destructive societal problems—like wars, homicide, and other violent crime—result from extreme cases of male aggression and hyper-competitiveness.
 While these social problems are not directly about masculine identity, the vast majority of violence is committed by males acting out these macho traits to the excess.
 Because this has been the main source of violence since the dawn of civilization, society would want to find ways to control this behavior, since laws and the risks to one’s own safety don’t check aggression as much as we’d like.

 One crude but far-reaching strategy would be to discourage males from expressing their emotions altogether.
-It’s not enough to discourage the expression of anger and rage, because violent outbursts are sometime driven by fear, jealousy, envy, shame, humiliation, contempt, and frustration.
+It’s not enough to discourage the expression of anger and rage, because violent outbursts are sometimes driven by fear, jealousy, envy, shame, humiliation, contempt, and frustration.
 The safest bet would be to defuse them all.
 Though you can’t prevent people from having these emotions, you could convince them that hiding their feelings is the very essence of manhood.

 Thus, stoicism is linked to masculinity to act as a restraint on the aggressive side of this identity that sometimes runs amok, and we can see the incentive for cultures to do this.
 All told, this practice has probably prevented countless cases of violent outbursts and many casualties throughout history.